 Score 6: Goals and planning regarding the occupational health and security, with satisfactory execution.

 The baseline scenario of this parameter was: “Scenario 3: Only occasional campaigns or lectures of awareness regarding the occupational health and security in the last 12 months AND/OR Security internal communication in specific places (ex: posters, warnings, etc)”.

+To maintain the progress, the ceramic should maintain regular campaigns, meetings, training regarding occupational health and security, carrying out activities related to the theme at least once a year.
+In order to reach the maximum score, the ceramic must implement an occupational safety action plan.

 SDG 13: Climate Action